Wednesday, August 21, 2013

 Edward Hicks

 In the neighborhood of my childhood, in a friend’s house, over a brick mantel hangs a print of Edward Hick’s Peaceable Kingdom.
-At the edge of a forest colonists and Indians huddle under an elm tree, while in the foreground an odd assortment of beasts, conducted by a pudgy infant, stare back at the viewer.
+At the edge of a forest colonists and Indians huddle under an elm tree, while in the foreground an odd assortment of wild forest beasts, conducted by a pudgy human infant, stare back at the viewer.
 A varnish paralyzes the actors and the entire mise-en-scene, like flies in amber.

 For those of us born in the 20th century, who feasted on the illustrations of Maurice Sendak’s Where The Wild Things Are, Hick’s work strikes oddly familiar, like finding your profile in a moldy daguerreotype.
 Sendak’s book, however, entertains domination of the id by ego.
 Max, deep in the wilderness of imagination, nearly succumbs to its intoxication.
 He saves himself when he commands his inner demons to “Be Still!”
 In this exclamation, the most courageous of utterances, is the distillate of the civilizing process.